rfitkin90/Article-Scraper/README.md

 # Article-Scraper

+Scrapes the Current Affairs website for articles and appends them to the page to be commented on by users.

+#User Instructions

 1. Press the "Scrape recent articles" button to get the most recent articles from the Current Affairs website.

 ![https://puu.sh/D2aB3.png](https://puu.sh/D2aB3.png)